Emir of Qatar and Wife in the UK

 October 27th, was yet another busy day which started with a private tour of Westminster Abbey given by the Dean of Westminster.
 Then a trip to Clarence House where Sheikh Hamad and Sheika Mozah met students from His Royal Highness Prince Charles’ School of Traditional Arts.
 Over to BP, where Prince Andrew introduced the Emir of Qatar and Sheikha Mozah to ministers ahead of a meeting.

-Tagged Bilateral Relations, Elizabeth II, Prime Minister Cameron, Sheikh Hamad bin Khalifa, Sheikha Mozah bint Nasser, Sport, State Visit, The Duchess of Cornwall, The Duke of Edinburgh, The Prince of Wales.
+Tagged Bilateral Relations, Elizabeth II of the United Kingdom, Prime Minister Cameron of the United Kingdom, Sheikh Hamad bin Khalifa Al Thani, Sheikha Mozah bint Nasser Al Thani, Sport, State Visit, The Duchess of Cornwall, The Duke of Edinburgh, The Prince of Wales.